M2A96/to-do-list/README.md

 3. **Data Flow**
    - Use cases interact with repositories
-   - Repositories fetch from API
+   - Repositories fetch from API or local database
    - Data is mapped to domain models

 4. **UI Updates**